narner/MyWebsite/content/main.md

 ### Working Together

 I'm currently available for small freelance iOS / macOS development projects, as well as technical writing and research work.
 I've done work for companies such as Tlon, Dusty Robotics, [Roboflow](roboflow_native_mobile_sdk), and Meter.

-You can download my [resume](NFA-Resume.pdf).
+I'm currently [working with a couple folks](https://twitter.com/adammenges/status/1699093455371477343?s=20) on a new app for designers called [Stitch](http://stitchdesign.com).